TeleRAG: Efficient Retrieval-Augmented Generation Inference with Lookahead Retrieval: Evaluation

 \pgheading{Baseline systems} To evaluate the latency of each pipeline, we constructed a clean execution flow in Python that only contains LLM generation, datastore retrieval, and other necessary logical operations to fulfill each pipeline.
 For LLM generation, we used SGLang~\cite{zheng2024_sglang}, which is a state-of-the-art LLM inference engine.
-For retrieval, we used a popular retrieval library, Faiss~\cite{douze2024faiss}, as the CPU-offloaded baseline.
+For retrieval, we used the industry standard retrieval library, Faiss~\cite{douze2024faiss}, as the CPU-offloaded baseline.

 \pgheading{Prefetching budget setups} Based on the methodology we described in \S\ref{sec:design:optimal-amount}, we profiled each RAG pipeline with 64 random samples from NQ~\cite{kwiatkowski2019natural} and derived the prefetching budget of each pipeline.
 Since \gpularge and \gpuhuge have the same CPU--GPU bandwidth, we set the same prefetch budget for \serverone{} and \servertwo{}.